I am now offering my talks via Zoom.us

 I have my own Pro-Zoom.us account which means that there is no limit on the length of the on-line meeting.

 I would send you/the secretary - a link with simple instructions for use that you e-mail to your members during the week before.

 The members click on the link at the allotted time on the event to 'enter' the meeting.
 (There is no need for the members to download Zoom.us - they just use the link in the e-mail to enter the meeting).

 They will see the presentation slides - see me giving the talk - can ask me questions -and they can also see and hear other.
 You are welcome to talk to each other before and after the talk - give notices etc. - it all adds to the pleasure of the event.
 I have even had WIs singing Jerusalem on-line!
 It's an easy and fun way to keep groups together in these strange times - and keeps people safe.

 I can even provide a personalised welcome slide for your group/Society/WI to greet them at the start of the meeting.

-I will gladly set up a ten-minute meeting with you (and your committee?) - so that you can see how well it will work - just ask.
+I will gladly set up a ten-minute Zoom meeting with you (and your committee?) - so I can demonstrate how well it will work for your group - just ask.